-The Map and Geospatial Hub actively leads and supports collaborative and independent projects.
-We've organized some of our featured projects into the following broad, interrelated, and sometimes overlapping categories.
+The Map and Geospatial Hub works on all sorts of collaborative and independent projects.
+We've organized some of our featured projects into the following broad, sometimes overlapping categories.

-Organizing, documenting, and making it easier to discover and access geographically-referenced information.
+Organizing, documenting, and making it easier to discover and access geographic information.

-ASU GeoData is the centralized site for the curation and distribution of geographically-referenced data resources managed by the Map and Geospatial Hub.
-ASU GeoData organizes GIS datasets by thematic category and spatially indexes digital map and imagery resources by collection.
-ASU GeoData also provides direct access to ASU research data sites managed by various ASU entities, as well as to the open geospatial data sites managed by government agencies throughout Arizona.
+ASU GeoData is the centralized site for the curation and distribution of geographical information resources managed by the Hub.
+ASU GeoData organizes GIS datasets by thematic category and spatially indexes map and imagery resources by collection.
+It also provides direct access to ASU research data sites managed by various ASU entities, as well as to the open geospatial data sites managed by government agencies throughout Arizona.

-Web map indexing is a core activity at the Map and Geospatial Hub.
+Web map indexing is a core activity at the Hub.
 It involves the creation of interactive, web-based map indexes designed to aid users in discovering, exploring, and accessing collections of map, imagery, and geospatial data resources.
-These web map indexes offer enhanced functionality for the user, including the ability to change background basemaps, select features, and add external data, etc. Our web map indexes are consolidated on the Indexed Collections section of ASU GeoData.
+They offer enhanced functionality for the user, including the ability to change background basemaps, select features, and add external data, etc. Our web map indexes are consolidated on the Indexed Collections section of ASU GeoData.

-Promoting and demonstrating the research value of geographically-referenced information.
+Promoting and demonstrating the research value of geographic information.

 100 Years of Grand is a geographic finding aid for exploring over 240 geo-located archival materials for the Grand Canyon (National Park) centennial in 2019.
 It is part of a larger collaborative archival access project between ASU, NAU, and the Grand Canyon National Park Museum Collection.
 Support for 100 Years of Grand came from the Arizona State Library, Archives & Public Records, with federal funds from the Institute of Museum and Library Services.